Updated: Apr 11

-For the next installment of the Pro Insight Q&A series presented by Babcock Hoops, we have JD Tsasa, of Chameleon BX:
+For the next installment of the Pro Insight Q&A series, we present JD Tsasa, of Chameleon BX:

 JD Tsasa: I’ve become more mentally inclined due to studying the game and figuring out all of the angles on the basketball court.